I met poet Will Inman in maybe 1997, in the early days of the Quarter Moon Coffeehouse where I was a co-owner.

 So Will’s house didn’t really compare.
 Thankfully.

 I used his bathroom flushing with a bucket next to the toilet.
-He captured shower water until it reached the right temperature and used the caught water for flushing.
+He captured bath water until it reached the right temperature for showering and used the caught water for flushing.

 I followed the trail from the bath to the kitchen which thankfully had no piles of paper.
 There he handed me some iced tea and invited me into the back yard which, in contrast to the house, seemed lovingly tended and groomed.